NuclearGandhi/technion_second_brain/Technion/MNF1/MNF1_009 Powder Metallurgy and Processing of Ceramics and Glasses.md

 ![[MNF1_009/Pasted image 20240821170101.png]]
 >(top) Scanning-electron microscope image of iron powder particles made by atomization. (bottom) Nickelbased superalloy (Udimet 700) powder particles made by the rotating electrode process; Source: P.G Nash.

+One method of powder production is **Atomization**:
+Atomization produces a liquid-metal stream by injecting molten metal through a small orifice.
+The stream is broken up by jets of inert gas, air, or water, known as gas or water atomization, respectively.

 ![[MNF1_009/Pasted image 20240821170220.png|book]]
 >Particle shapes and characteristics of metal powders and the processes by which they are produced. [[MNF1_000 034030 Manufacturing Processes#Bibliography|(Kalpakjian & Schmid, 2016)]].